-3.17 School uniform grant
+3.17 School Essentials Grant (Uniform Grant)

 If your child is going into reception, year 3 or year 10 in September and you receive a qualifying benefit (below), you may be entitled to a grant of £125 towards the cost of their school uniform.
 If your child is going into year 7 in September and you receive a qualifying benefit, you may be entitled to a grant of £200 towards the cost of their school uniform.